 Residential workshops: towel, sleeping bag, camping equipment if camping (tent, sleeping mat, pillow etc. as required), clothes for moving indoors & outdoors, waterproof jacket and trousers, footwear suitable for moving on uneven and wet surfaces, clothes for evenings, a lunch box, eating utensils, 1 litre minimum water bottle, notebook and pen, a time piece (a watch is ideal), suncream, swimming costume & towel (if you would like to swim and there are local wild swimming opportunities), a torch, insect/mosquito/tick repellent, tweezers/ tick removal kit (we will speak more about this in the workshop), and personal first aid kit.

 We are in the process of developing more inclusive practices both in workshops and here on the website.
 Please check out the ACCESS page for more details, and get in touch if you have concerns about the accessibility of a particular workshop.
 For each workshop page we try to give an idea of what kind of terrain we will be working in as well as proximity facilities such as toilets.

-Disclaimer and insurance: Participants will need to sign a disclaimer before starting the workshop.
-Please get in touch if you would like to be sent a disclaimer before booking.
+Disclaimer and personal responsibility: Participants will need to sign a disclaimer/ responsibility statement before starting the workshop.
+Please get in touch if you would like to be sent this statement before booking.

 What to expect: